 - It gives my negative emotions an outlet.

 - I feel relaxed and calm.

 The final result?

-My art journals provide me with the opportunity to have a truthful dialogue between myself and my creativity.
-When I get out of my own way and give equal value to both my spontiniety and intent, I'm almost always amazed at what happens!
+My art journal pages provide me with the opportunity to have a truthful dialogue between my creativity and my thinking process.
+When I get out of my own way and give equal priority to my spontaneity and my intent, I am usually amazed at what happens!